Fiction for young readers is big business.

 Let’s check it out.

-Of course, this leaves a lot to be desired, given that you wouldn’t really consider a 16-year-old to be in the same reading category as a 6-year-old, an infant, or a 20-year-old!
+Of course, the categorization of children’s literature leaves a lot to be desired, given that you wouldn’t really consider a 16-year-old to be in the same reading category as a 6-year-old, an infant, or a 20-year-old!

 In the past few years, the name kidlit has become popular with a lot of writers who target younger readers—it’s a shorter, snappier way of saying “children’s literature” or “books for younger readers.”